LucianoRojo/Modelos-y-Simulaci-n-estad-stica/README.md

-Repositorio de la cátedra Modelos y Simulación Estadística.
-Contiene algunos de mis trabajos prácticos realizados en Python sobre Jupyter Notebook.
+My personal solutions to various assignments from the subject Models and Statistical Simulations.
+Coded in Python using Jupyter Notebook.